 Reform the Toxic Substances Control Act

-Under the Toxic Substances Control Act (TSCA), the Environmental Protection Agency has only been able to require safety testing for 200 of the 80,000 chemicals in use today.
+Jeanne points out that under TSCA, the Environmental Protection Agency has only been able to require safety testing for 200 of the 84,000 chemicals in use today.

 Even worse, they've only banned or restricted five of those chemicals.
 And, despite enormous advances in our scientific understanding of the connection between chemicals and disease, TSCA has not been updated since it was passed in 1976.